 Thailand, a producer of ethanol raw

-materials like sugar cane, tapioca, corn and rice, is well placed to supply
+sugarcane, tapioca, corn and rice, is well placed to supply

 regional markets, notably China with which it is establishing business links to

 feed the energy-hungry giant.

 The authorities have tried to boost

 ethanol production by encouraging private firms to set up plants to supply the